 Try the Pura Vida tour if you are into spotting wildlife in Monteverde.

 With the abundance of unique animals in the region, there are endless opportunities to encounter and learn about Monteverde’s local residents.
 Check out the butterfly garden, bug museum, frog exhibit, and bat jungle in the surrounding towns of Monteverde and Santa Elena.

 Whether you’re a plant enthusiast or not, a trip to the nearby Monteverde Orchid Garden or Monteverde Botanical Garden is a marvelous way to spend the afternoon.
 Witnessing unique orchids thriving in their natural habitat is a rare experience that should not be overlooked.
-The Orchid Garden is situated just 5 kms outside the park while the Botanical Garden is located 8.5 km west to the park.
+The Orchid Garden is located just 5 km outside the park while the Botanical Garden is located 8.5 km west of the park.